MD/MS

 At Bodmas Education, we offer end-to-end guidance for NEET PG counselling — from registration, choice filling, seat allotment, mop-up rounds, to final admission — making sure that aspirants maximize opportunities and make informed decisions.
 For this we charge a nominal fee of ₹30,000 (GST included).

-Pursuing an MD/MS degree in India is not merely an academic journey but also a financial rewarding journey.
+Pursuing an MD/MS degree in India is not merely an academic journey but also a financially rewarding journey.
 For many PG students, the stipend received during training becomes their chief source of income and support.
 Understanding how stipends, financial obligations, and planning work across various medical institutions in India is vital for smart career and financial management.

 At Bodmas Education, we guide students not merely toward securing a seat, but also toward financial readiness — helping them plan around stipends, tuition fees, living expenses, and even post-graduation income.
 Let’s explore in detail how the financial ecosystem for MD/MS students works across India.